Paris, Beijing work to boost French yuan investments

 In March this year, Areva CEO Luc Oursel and China National Nuclear Corporation President Sun Qin signed a deal to increase cooperation on the treatment of used fuel and a recycling facility in China.

-(Reporting by Ingrid Melander; Additional reporting by Maya Nikolaeva and Geert de Clerq in Paris and Kevin Yao and Xiaoyi Shao in Beijing; Editing by Crispian Balmer)
+(Reporting by Ingrid Melander; Additional reporting by Geert de Clerq in Paris and Kevin Yao and Xiaoyi Shao in Beijing; Editing by Crispian Balmer)